devgateway/jocds/docs/docker.md

 The Web Server docker image of jOCDS was built using `maven:3.5-jdk-8-alpine` and repackaged from `openjdk:8-jre-alpine` as a Docker [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).

+You may find more info about the Web build on its hub.docker.com page [available here](https://hub.docker.com/r/jocds/jocds-web/) .

 ### Running the Web Server image

 The latest version of the dockerized cli build can be fetched and run using: